Skip to main content Skip to main menu

 Graduate Programs

 A small cohort of students started in the Master of Business and Technology (MBT) program on the Georgia campus in Fall 2000.
 It was initially a joint offering of MIS, Computer Science and the New Media Institute.
 In 2004, the program was moved to Georgia Gwinnett College as a part-time program offered by the MIS Department.
 To meet increasing demand outside the Atlanta metro region, the MBT program in 2014 was retooled to be 100% online delivery.
 Craig Piercy has been the program’s director since 2006.
-In 2021, for the second year in a row, the MBT program was ranked 4th in specialized master’s in business programs by U.S. News
+In 2024, the MBT program was ranked 4th among all universities and 2nd among public universities in specialized master’s in business programs by U.S. News.

 The MIS PhD program is one of the oldest, largest and most successful in the country.
 The first graduate was Michael Parks in 1973, and over the years, there have been more than 80 graduates.
 They have gone to prestigious universities, such as MIT and the University of Virginia, become chaired professors and held positions as department heads and deans.
 In the early days, Management and Computer Science faculty were very helpful in serving on dissertation committees.
 The involvement of Computer Science helped foster a good relationship between the two programs that continues today.